nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![Activity create command [2] Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityCreateCommand[2].png)
 <br>
 <br>
+### Deleting an activity: `activity /delete`
+> Deletes an existing activity in a particular session that is managed by SplitLah. <br>
+> Activities are a way for the user to keep track of the activities and their respective costs throughout a session.
+> <br>
 ### Settling all transactions for a session: `session /summary`
 > Prints out a summary of the session to tell you, for that session, who needs to pay how much to another person
 > in order for everyone to have no remaining debts and no more debt to collect from others.<br>